mayahiro/mysqlmock/README.md

 # mysqlmock

-`mysqlmock` is a lightweight MySQL-protocol test server for Go repository tests.
+`mysqlmock` is a lightweight MySQL-protocol test server for Go tests that touch database-backed code.
 It accepts connections from MySQL client drivers, routes common MySQL queries, and executes stateful CRUD operations against a SQLite backend.

 It is designed for fast tests that need a real MySQL client connection without starting Docker or an external MySQL server.
 It is not a production database and does not aim for full MySQL compatibility.

+Use mysqlmock when you want faster database-backed tests than Dockerized MySQL, but more realistic coverage than query expectation mocks.
+It lets service tests keep using real repositories and MySQL client behavior without starting an external database.
+Full database semantics such as migrations, locking, isolation, optimizer behavior, and MySQL-specific edge cases should still remain covered by real database tests.
+This makes mysqlmock useful not only for repository tests, but also for service-level tests that should exercise real repository implementations without starting MySQL.

 ## Status and Scope